 What Every Business Should Understand about E-commerce in China

 Trade and commerce no longer must be traditional but remains as an option for all of us doing business in China.
 Like how we import wine or sell medical products or any form of goods in China; traditional trade and commerce is still the most logical thing to do.
-However, due to the rise of E-commerce globally, it is now practical to apply e-commerce on to your business and this holds true for the wine industry, medical product manufacturers, technology companies, fast food chains and any other businesses.
+However, due to the rise of e-commerce globally, it is now practical to direct an e-commerce business plan and this holds true for the wine industry, medical product manufacturing companies, technology companies, fast food chains and any other businesses.

 Investors such as Yahoo will be hurt, while Alibaba (and its subsidiaries) will thrive.
 One clear understanding is that the Chinese government will provide funding for mergers and acquisitions.
 By doing so, this will be a quick way to develop the technology for a fully functioning e-commerce market.
 This will mean these companies must adhere by international standards — particularly for good business practices such as IPR enforcement.